FamilySearch/gedcomx/specifications/conceptual-model-specification.md

 value of the `lang` property on the containing dataset is used.
 If the `lang` property on the containing dataset is not provided, the default locale of the processor is used.

+For name forms in particular, it is important to distinguish between the transliteration of a name in a non-latin script, and a name form that is provided in an unspecified script.
+In the unspecified script, the `lang` property would be `i-default`, but in the case of the latin transliteration of a Chinese name or Russian Cyrillic name, the `lang` property would be `zh-Latn` or `ru-Latn`, respectively.

 In order to prevent undue burden on producers and consumers of GEDCOM X data, not all data types provide multiple values for properties that are used for user input.
 For example, the text of a note is _not_ defined as a list of language-identified strings.
 However, some cases have been